 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On Monday of this week, we remember a saint who lived in the 14th century but who was glorified very recently, in 1992.
+The Church honors a saint who lived in the 14th century but who was glorified much more recently, in 1992.
 She is Maria, the mother of Saint Sergius of Radonezh.

 Her story gives insight into the effect on mothers when a child desires to become a monastic.
 Young Bartholomew (Saint Sergius' baptismal name) expressed this desire fairly early in life.
 But both his brothers were married and had families to take care of, so the parents were not eager to let him leave.
 He agreed to delay his departure in order to take care of them.
 This was especially important for Maria.
 Had her husband died, she would have had only her sons to depend on.